-Gaussian Blur in Photoshop is one of the filters you can use.
+Gaussian Blur in Photoshop is one of the blur tools you can use.
 In this article, I’ll show you how to blur a specific object in a photo.

-The technique results in a smooth blur.
-It resembles that of viewing the image through a translucent screen. (https://en.wikipedia.org/wiki/Gaussian_blur)
+The Gaussian effect results in a smooth blur that looks as if you are viewing the photograph through a translucent screen.

 Whenever you want to edit a photo, you need to duplicate the background.
 This way, you can always go back to the original image if something goes wrong.

-Select the background layer and right click on it.
+Select the background layer on the layers panel and right-click on it.
 Select ‘Duplicate Layer…’

-A new layer will appear on top of the background layer.
+A new layer will appear on top of the background.

 Create a path around the object you want to blur.
-Zoom in the object and make sure to keep it as smooth and clean as possible for the best result.
+Zoom in the object and make sure to keep it as smooth and clean as possible.

 If you make a mistake, use shortcut Cmd + Z to go a step back (Ctrl + Z for Windows).